Winter picnics: hot food ideas and recipes

 Hot drinks and soups

-One of the easiest ways to keep toasty on winter adventures is with a hot drink, or some soup, in a flask.
+One of the easiest ways to keep toasty on winter adventures is with a hot drink or soup in a flask.
 A steaming cup of hot chocolate is extra special when it's sipped in the middle of a frosty forest (especially when topped with mini marshmallows).
 Wrapping your hands around a warm mug will help defrost icy fingers too.

 Fancy a change from tea or coffee?
-Try diluting squash with hot water to make a warming fruity drink, or have a go at our delicious mulled juice.
+Dilute squash with hot water to make a warming fruity drink, or have a go at our delicious mulled juice.

 Mulled apple juice recipe